12hours/databasewebclient/README.md

 After that you have choices:
 	1. To assemble web ui run `gulp build`.
 This will create `dist/` directory where you can look at deploy ready application.
 	2. Run standalone web ui by `gulp serve`.
 This also creates `dist/` directory and starts browser-sync server with port `:9000`.
 	3. To assemble web ui before deploying app as `.jar` package run `gulp install`.
-This command creates `dist/` directory, assembles web app here, then copies it to `src/main/resources/static`
+This command creates `dist/` directory, assembles web app here, then copies it's contents to `src/main/resources/static`
 	4. Run `gulp clean` to remove everything from `dist/`